Jamie Dornan: Early life

-Dornan was born on 1 May 1982 in Holywood, County Down, Northern Ireland, and grew up in the suburbs of Belfast.
-His mother, Lorna, died of pancreatic cancer when Dornan was 16.
-His father Jim Dornan, an obstetrician and gynaecologist who had also considered becoming an actor, died from complications related to COVID-19 on 15 March 2021.
-He has echoed his father's support throughout his career, stating: "[...]
-Some people go their whole lives without being told, 'You've made your parents proud'.
-My dad would tell me every day."
+James Peter Maxwell Dornan was born on 1 May 1982 in Holywood, County Down, Northern Ireland, and grew up in the suburbs of Belfast.
+He has two older sisters.

-Dornan has two older sisters: Liesa, who works for Disney in London, and Jessica, a fashion designer based in Falmouth, Cornwall, England.
 He is a first cousin, twice removed, of actress Greer Garson.
 His grandparents on both sides of his family were Methodist lay preachers.
+His mother, Lorna, died of pancreatic cancer when he was 16.
+His father Jim Dornan, an obstetrician and gynaecologist who had also considered becoming an actor, died of complications related to COVID-19 on 15 March 2021.
+Dornan has echoed his father's support throughout his career, stating: "Some people go their whole lives without being told, 'You've made your parents proud'.
+My dad would tell me every day."

-He attended and boarded at Methodist College Belfast, where he played rugby and participated in the drama department.
+He attended, and boarded, at Methodist College Belfast, where he played rugby and participated in the drama department.
 In school, he appeared in a Christmas pantomime portraying Widow Twankey which earned him his first drama prize.
-He also played Baby Face in Bugsy Malone and the milkman in Blood Brothers during school productions.
-He was a member of Belfast's youth amateur drama group, Holywood Players and participated in the Ballymoney Drama Festival with this group on several occasions.
+He also played Baby Face in Bugsy Malone and the milkman in Blood Brothers in school productions.
+He was a member of Belfast's youth amateur drama group, Holywood Players, and participated in the Ballymoney Drama Festival with this group on several occasions.
 He played rugby as a winger for the Belfast Harlequins and also for Ulster Rugby under-21 team.
 He later claimed that he could have played professionally if not for a foot and mouth viral infection that broke out during his time on the under-21 team.

 He attended Teesside University but dropped out and moved to London in 2002 to train as an actor, but never applied to drama school.
 He worked in a pub in Knightsbridge for six months until he embarked on his modelling career.